Support Ticketing System

 Go to the Stores menu and select the Configuration option to access the Module core settings.

-The Email Templates section helps you choose ready-made formats for automatic emails.
-These emails go to customers, admins, and agents.
-They send during key ticket events, such as ticket creation, agent assignment, or a new reply.
+• The Email Templates section provides ready-made formats for automatic emails.
+These emails are sent to customers, admins, and agents during important ticket events like ticket creation, agent assignment, or new replies.

-Use the Filter option to search tickets based on details like status, agent, store view, subject, customer, and more.
-Simply choose the option from some available fields or enter the required information, then click “Apply Filter” to view the results.
+Use the filter option to find tickets based on status, agent, store view, subject, or customer.
+Select the required fields or enter details, then click “Apply Filter” to see the results.

-Ticket Statuses: The statuses dropdown shows Open, Pending, Answered, and other ticket statuses.
-Tickets move to these status tabs during conversations, either automatically or when updated by the admin or agents.
-Also, the admin and agent can delete any ticket and recover it from the trash at any time.
+• Ticket Status: The status dropdown includes options like Open, Pending, and Answered.
+Tickets move between these stages during conversations, either automatically or when updated by the admin or agents.
+Deleted tickets remain available in the trash and can be restored at any time.

 Manage Ticket Type

 The Ticket Types option opens the Manage Ticket Types page.
-These Ticket types organize customer questions by topics like Order Shipping and Tracking, Returns and Refunds, and more.
-This helps to sort, manage, and reply to each question asked through the ticket easily.
+Ticket types organize customer queries based on topics such as Order Shipping and Tracking, Returns and Refunds, and more.
+This structure helps sort, manage, and respond to queries more efficiently.

-The page below shows some default ticket types and gives you the option to create new ones.
-While default types can be edited, but cannot be deleted.
+The page shows some default ticket types and provides an option to create new ones.
+Default types are editable but cannot be deleted.

-Add New Ticket Type: To create a new type, use Add New Ticket Type button, enter the name, set the status, and press Save Ticket Type to add it.
+• Add New Ticket Type: Click Add New Ticket Type to create a new category.
+Enter the name, set the status, and click Save Ticket Type to add it.

 Admin Creating New Ticket